matthewandrewthomas/PANDA.Api/README.md

 ## Approach

-Due to time constraints I have focussed on implementing the core functionality and ensuring that the API is production ready, e.g., with error handling and logging.
-This has meant that there isn't as good test coverage as I would like, no CI/CD pipeline, etc.
+Due to time constraints I have focussed on implementing the core functionality and ensuring that the API is production ready, e.g. with error handling and logging.
+This means test coverage is not as high as I would like, no CI/CD pipeline, etc.

-Given the requirements specified the following decisions have been made:
+Given the requirements specified I have made the following decisions:

 - Considering the client's past burnout with vendor lock-in and their love for smaller frameworks, I have chosen to use ASP.NET Core.
-It's open-source, cross-platform, and lightweight.
+It's open-source, cross-platform and lightweight.
 - To make the PANDA database-agnostic, Entity Framework Core (EF Core) has been used.
-- SQLite has been used for development due to its simplicity, but for production it should be relatively painless to switch to another provider (e.g., PostgreSQL or SQL Server).
+- I have chosen SQLite for development due to its simplicity, but for production it should be relatively painless to switch to another provider (e.g., PostgreSQL or SQL Server).
 - Since they're eyeing foreign markets, I have used ASP.NET Core's in-built support for localization and globalization.
 By using resource files (.resx), we can store localized strings for different cultures.
 - UTF-8 encoding has been used throughout the application and database, to ensure we support a wide range of international characters.
 - Data Transfer Objects (DTOs) have been used to decouple the API layer and data layer, which adds a layer of security by controlling exposed data.